Approximate Bayesian inference in semiparametric copula models: The Bayesian Use of Exponentially Tilted Empirical Likelihood

-This is particularly useful and meaningful in those situations where there is no theoretical or empirical evidence that a given parametric copula should be preferred and we are mainly interested in a synthetic measure of the dependence, like for example, the upper tail dependence index between two components of $X$, discussed in Section \ref{sec:TD}.
+We also assume that the main focus of the analysis is the estimation of a specific function $\phi$ of $C$; because of this, we avoid to choose the complete copula structure, in order to prevent estimation biases due to model miss-specification, as we will see in Section \ref{sec:srho}.
+This is particularly useful and meaningful in those situations where there is no theoretical or empirical evidence that a given parametric copula should be preferred and we are mainly interested in a synthetic measure of dependence, like for example, the upper tail dependence index between two components of $X$, discussed in Section \ref{sec:TD}.
 Another popular quantity, which we will consider in Section \ref{sec:srho}, is the Spearman's $\rho$ between two components of $X$, and its extensions to the multivariate case (Section \ref{sec:multianalysis}).
-We called the resulting method, described in Algorithm \ref{ABCOP}, ABSCop (Approximate Bayesian semiparametric copula).
-Algorithm \ref{ABCOP} is described in the case of parametric assumptions on the marginal models, nevertheless it could be easily extended to the case of nonparametric density estimation of the marginal densities.
+From this perspective, the problems analysed in this paper belong to the class of Bayesian semiparametric problems, where the posterior distribution of a quantity of interest, $\phi$, is investigated, whereas the complete form of the model is considered a nuisance parameter, for which a nonparametric approach seems more cautious and reasonable.

+Then, after the estimation of the marginal distributions, performed in Step 1, we now use a copula representation of the multivariate distribution in order to approximate the posterior distribution $\pi(\phi|x)$ of $\phi$, a single measure of the multivariate dependence structure of $X$.
+The posterior distribution of $\phi$ is approximated by combining its prior distribution with the Bayesian Exponentially tilted Empirical Likelihood \eqref{eq:lbel},

+As already stated, the Bayesian exponentially tilted empirically likelihood has been introduced by \cite{schen:05}, however its use has been limited so far, with the remarkable exceptions of \cite{lancaster:jae:10} and \cite{yang:he:12} for quantile regression.

+This approach also implies the introduction of a nonparametric prior distribution on the nuisance aspects of the model, as detailed in \cite{schen:05} and discussed in Section \ref{sec:asymptotics}. $L_{BEL}(\cdot)$ is computed for a given choice of moment conditions of the form \eqref{mo-cond}, based on a nonparametric estimator of the functional of interest, for which there must exist an (at least, asymptotically) unbiased estimator $\hat{\phi}_n$, i.e. such that

+The existence of an unbiased estimator is a caveat on the use of empirical likelihoods: the problem might be partially circumvented through the use of a bootstrap likelihood as in \cite{bl-leisen}.